Rainforest World Music Festival: Features

 The festival is held in the grounds of the Sarawak Cultural Village nestled against the base of Mount Santubong, about 35 km. north of Kuching.
 The festival runs workshops (mini concerts) in the afternoon followed by evening performances held on the two main stages in the village.
 The festival usually features from 18 to 20 bands through the weekend.

 Invited performers come from Sarawak, other provinces of Malaysia, and countries near and far.
 Festival acts have included: Joey Ayala (Philippines, 1998), Shooglenifty (Scotland, 1999), Inka Marka (South America, 2000), Rajery (Madagascar, 2001), Black Umfolosi (Zimbabwe, 2002), Huun Huur Tu (Tuva), Cynthia Alexander (Philippines, 2003), Te Vaka (Samoa/New Zealand, 2004), Namgar (Mongolia, 2005), Shannon (Poland, 2005, 2007), Peatbog Faeries (Scotland, 2006), Tarika Be (Madagascar, 2007), Ross Daly (Greece, 2008) and Blackbeard's Tea Party (England, 2014).

 The atmosphere is very relaxed.
 Although there are timetables for the workshops and evening performances, visitors are free to enter and leave any event at will.
 The daytime workshops are held inside various traditional houses in the village, where the performers and leaders of the events are often on the same floor-level as the audience, allowing them to get up close to the performers.
 There are also no restrictions in communicating with the performers, and the musicians themselves sometimes encourage conversation, especially if it is regarding the topic of the workshop they are running or about the traditional instruments they use.
-Artists are also not hidden behind barriers at the festival and can seen walking through the site throughout the duration, allowing the audience access to them at any time.
+Artists are also not hidden behind barriers at the festival and can be seen walking through the site throughout the duration, allowing the audience access to them at any time.